lorin/resilience-engineering/README.md

 If you're not sure what to read first, check out:

+* [learningfromincidents.io](http://learningfromincidents.io) is the Learning From Incidents in Software community site.
 * [Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with

 For a collection of talks, check out the [Resilience Engineering, Cognitive Systems